LucasDelfino92/morrowindsharp/mendingmw.md

 - Click on the faulty plugin, and a panel to the right will display the plugin's masters.
 Right click on either of them, and an **Update Masters** window will appear.
 Click **Yes**.
 - Once the window has closed, click on the **Save** button further below the same panel.

 MGE XE's Distant Land setup should be re-run.
-If you have followed the steps [**found in this section before**](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#distant-land-tab), the process will be much easier.
+If you followed the steps [in this section](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#distant-land-tab) earlier, the process will be much easier.

 - Run MGE XE in MO2.
 - In the **Distant Land** tab, click **Distant land generator wizard**.